Kottans/erlcourses/lecture_05.md

 # Processes
 ## Messages (receiving)

-But on last lecture we have learnt less tricky way, the glorious `receive` function.
-So let's create `com_server.erl`
+But on the last lecture we have learnt a less tricky way, the glorious `receive` function.
+So let's create `com_server.erl`:

 ```erlang
 -module(com_server).